Satellite Image Tehran Iran Election Protests

-Satellite Imaging Corporation has published an aerial overview of Tehran, Iran, the country’s capital and site of numerous recent election protests.
+Satellite Imaging Corporation has published a satellite image of Tehran, Iran, the country’s capital and site of numerous recent election protests.
 The 1-meter resolution satellite image, which depicts notable landmarks such as Lalen Park and Vali Asr Square, was acquired by the IKONOS satellite sensor on June 18, 2009.

 Shortly following the conclusion of the 2009 Iranian presidential election, supporters of reformist Iranian presidential candidate Mir-Hossein Mousavi defiantly took their message to the streets and the Internet.
 They quickly summoned the attention of the international community with allegations that the election results were a product of electoral fraud.